mennake/SN-Workday-ScriptedRestAPI/README.md

 - System Web Services > Outbound > REST Message (Workday HR Outbound)
 - Create new Flow "New Hire from Workday"

+TODO:
+- Create new Flow "New Hire from Workday"
-TODO: Personalize > Security Rules on import set table (need security_admin role)?
+- Personalize > Security Rules on import set table (need security_admin role)?